tildezero/tildezero/README.md

 ### learning (for 13 seconds then forgetting)
 - python
 - go
-- how to not be a failure
+- how to get good

 [internet](https://zeromomentum.me)
 [contact](https://zeromomentum.me/contact)